-Adrian is a new member of the UEP team.
-As one of the post-doctoral researchers he is responsible for the secondary analysis of surveys and mapping of the Manchester-Salford ecosystem.
+Adrian was one of the post-doctoral researchers he is responsible for the secondary analysis of surveys and mapping of the Manchester-Salford ecosystem.
+He now lectures in Quantitative Social Sciences at Loughborough University.

 My interests lie at the intersection of social statistics and the sociology of cultural consumption and taste.
 I have a strong background in theoretical and applied statistics (BSc from Universidad Diego Portales and MSc from Pontificia Universidad Catolica de Chile) and I recently completed my PhD research in Social Change at the Cathie Marsh Institute for Social Research (University of Manchester).